Updated July 2017

 A generator for home and property solar optimally supplies 5%-10% of yearly energy.
 This article explains why and the costs involved if more or less.

-A hopefully silent, pollution-free substitute for a generator will be a fuel cell.
-Many are available but currently cost many times the price of a generator of the same maximum output.
+A hopefully silent, pollution-free substitute will be a fuel cell.
+Many are available but cost hugely more than a generator of similar output.
 Fuel cells and their use are covered in depth in my book Solar Success (for home and property systems).

 All you need to know about the need for a generator with a home solar system, its choice and usage is included in my book Solar Success.
 That book provides all you need to know to buy, design and/or install stand-alone solar systems for homes and properties.
-My book, Solar That Really Works does the same for boats, cabins, camper trailers, caravans and motorhomes.
+My book, Solar That Really Works does the same for boats, cabins, camper trailers, caravans and motor homes.